Gray-Stone/CuiConfig/readme.md

 ```zsh
 curl https://getmic.ro | bash ; sudo ./micro /etc/sudoers
 ```

+Add `<USERNAME> ALL=(ALL) NOPASSWD:ALL` to set no passwd sudo

 make micro globally accessable

 ```zsh
 sudo ln -s micro /usr/bin
 ```

+## To use scripts for the following steps, needs to clone the repo first

+`git clone git@github.com:Gray-Stone/CuiConfig.git`

+Recomand clone into home dir

 ## Setup commonly dependnet software and zsh, on-my-zsh: